Numorian/yawast-ng/CONTRIBUTING.md

 ```
 # Copyright (c) 2013 - 2025 Adam Caudill and Contributors.
 # This file is part of YAWAST which is released under the MIT license.
-# See the LICENSE file or go to https://yawast.org/license/ for full license details.
+# See the LICENSE file for full license details.
 ```

 ### Opening Issues